AtosCodeWars/ArnoldC_debug/README.md

 ArnoldC is a programing language based on Arnold Schwarzenegger’s one-liners.

-Your task for this challenge is to complete the missing arguments in the code file (arnoldDebug.arnoldc), as you can see there are some missing letters in the arguments, your job is to look through the documentation and find the missing letter to complete the arguments.
+Your task for this challenge is to complete the missing arguments in the code file (arnoldDebug.arnoldc), as you can see there are some missing letters in the arguments, your job is to look through the documentation and find the missing letters to complete the code.

 The program prints the even numbers greater than 0 and less than 20.